gregoryjflaherty/backend_mod_1_prework/section4/reflection.md

 ```

 7. How do you create an instance of a class?
   - To create an instance of a class, you will create a new variable.
 That variable will be assigned to the name of the class, with `.new` following it.
-When doing this, you need to pass arguments.
+When doing this, you may need to pass arguments.
 For the code above you would need to pass 3 arguments (name, breed, is_dirty) since these are the instance variables that are set in the class.
 Creating an instance of this class would look like this:
 ```ruby
 jax = Dog.new("Jax", "retriever", true)
 ```